LordAmit/lordamit.github.io/source/_posts/2016-03-04-remixos-resident-mode-in-virtual-machine.markdown

 6. Complete Installation

-## Tweaks for Perfection
+## Tweaks for Resolution (Experimental)

 In default mode, the resolution sucks.
 Of course, we can fix that.
+Unfortunately, this causes the Remix OS to crash frequently.
+So I disabled it in the end.
+You can still go for it.

 There are two approaches.

 - Change the resolution settings EVERY-SINGLE-Time you boot your Remix OS
 - Change the resolution settings using an editor in root mode, once and for all.